Amadeus (play): Plot

-A major theme in Amadeus is Mozart's repeated attempts to win the acceptance of Vienna's aristocracy with increasingly brilliant compositions, which are always frustrated either by Salieri's machinations or because the aristocrats cannot appreciate Mozart's innovations and willingness to challenge the accepted mores of classical music.
+A major theme in Amadeus is Mozart's repeated attempts to win the acceptance of Vienna's aristocracy with increasingly brilliant compositions, which are always frustrated either by Salieri's machinations or because the aristocrats cannot appreciate Mozart's innovations and willingness to challenge the accepted standards of classical music.

 Towards the end of the play, with his life completely ruined, Mozart is visited one last time by Salieri, who reveals he has been Mozart's enemy all along.
-After hearing this, Mozart breaks down and is left totally defeated, singing a nursery tune.
-He later dies in Constanze's arms.
+This triggers a complete mental and physical breakdown in the composer.
+He later dies in Constanze's arms, singing a nursery tune.

-Salieri recounts on how he was praised throughout Europe for more than 30 years, after which audiences began to turn away from his music and toward that of Mozart, as the world finally comes to recognize his true genius.
-Salieri then reveals that he left a false confession of having murdered Mozart with arsenic in a last attempt to be remembered, and attempts to commit suicide with a razor.
+Salieri recounts how for the next thirty years, he was honored as the "greatest" composer in all of Europe, after which audiences began to turn away from his music and toward that of Mozart, as the world finally comes to recognize his true genius.
+With his tale finished, Salieri posts a written account of his false confession before attempting suicide with a shaving razor.
 He survives and his confession is met with disbelief and eventually rejected.
 Defeated, Salieri, doomed to live the rest of his life in obscurity and failure, absolves the audience of their mediocrity.